sarapearce/bowling-game/README.md

 # Bowling Game

-This project is a bowling game written in Python/Django
+This project is a bowling game written in Python/Django.
+It was written with a lean production environment in mind.

 ## Getting Started